alx-uta/Virtual-Queue/README.md

 By using this plugin you'll be able to allow only a specific number of visitors to navigate through your website.
 The extra influx of visitors will be kept in a virtual queue until a new space will be available.

+You could always use the following shortcode [virtual-queue-position], in order to display the current user position into the queue.

 # Installation